Soteria: Efficient Symbolic Execution as a Functional Library: Overview: Build Your Own Symbolic Execution Engine for over

 When interpreting the \myinline{If} construct, we first evaluate the guard \myinline{cond}; once again it may error and yield multiple values.
 For each successful result \myinline{cond_v}, we convert it to an \ocaml boolean \myinline{cond_b} using \myinline{bool_of_val}, which may also error if \myinline{cond_v} is not a boolean (\ie if the evaluated program is ill-typed).
 Finally, if \myinline{cond_b} is true, we evaluate expression \myinline{then_e}; otherwise, we evaluate \myinline{else_e}.

-Note that this interpreter might not be computable, as evaluating any expression may result in an infinite number of results, \eg by evaluating a \texttt{NondetInt} expression that can yield \emph{any} integer.
+Note that this interpreter, while written in \ocaml \emph{syntax}, might not be computable: evaluating an expression may result in infinitely many results, \eg evaluating \texttt{NondetInt} can yield \emph{any} integer.
 For instance, the program below yields the (infinite) set of results $\{(\ook, x) \mid x >5 \} \cup \{(\oerr, x) \mid x \leq 5\}$.